2026 NYC Heat-Related Mortality Report

 - Ensure equitable access to life-saving residential cooling for all New Yorkers

-- Help eligible residents apply for a free air conditioner with installation through the Home Energy Assistance Program (HEAP)’s Cooling Assistance Component.
+- Help eligible residents apply for a free air conditioner with installation through the Home Energy Assistance Program (HEAP) Cooling Assistance Component.
+Expand HEAP funding for cooling through City and State resources to meet the need throughout the summer months.

 - Protect the electrical grid, which can be strained during hot weather, including by discouraging excess cooling in offices and commercial establishments.

-- Work with the State and utilities to make summertime utility costs affordable for low- and middle-income New Yorkers so they can use AC to protect themselves from the heat.
+- Work with the State and utilities to reduce energy insecurity and make utility costs affordable for low- and middle-income New Yorkers so they can use AC to protect themselves from the heat.

-- Make energy prices affordable for all New Yorkers through affordable energy rates for low- and middle-income customers.
+- Make energy, including clean energy, affordable for low- and middle-income customers.

 - Provide subsidies to help with summer utility costs.

-- Prohibit electricity disconnections during hot weather, even if bills are unpaid.
+- Prohibit utility shut-offs during hot weather, even if bills are unpaid.

-- Fund energy efficient home improvements to help reduce family energy costs and decrease pressure on the electrical grid.
+- Improve funding for and access to weatherization and energy efficient home improvements to help reduce costs and decrease pressure on the electrical grid.

 - Invest in local resiliency to make all NYC neighborhoods and residents cooler and safer.